appstud/Azot/README.md

 # Azot
 Azot is a mobile analysis SDK that runs directly inside phones or tablets.
-This repository holds the source code for the iOS version of Azot, for Objective-C.
+This repository holds the framework for the iOS version of Azot, for Objective-C.

 ##Supported OS & SDK Versions